Skip to main content

 ActiveMarks the attribute as active.
 Inactive attributes do not lose their values, but they are not shown on views and are not included in calculations.

-ExportableIndicates whether the attribute can be exported to a seperate data model.
+ExportableIndicates whether the attribute can be exported to a separate data model.

 HiddenMarks that the attribute is hidden.
 Hidden attributes are not displayed in views.